adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 - At the same time, the same main process launch a new child process which is responsible for compiling the frontend assets.
   In other words, we have an `exec('pnpm vite dev')` which launch the compilation of the assets via the asset bundler CLI tool ( Vite / Webpack ).
 This would be almost the same as if you were launching `pnpm vite dev` in another terminal.

-This strategy works well, but it has one major drawback: it's complicated to integrate with the SSR (for reasons we won't go into here, otherwise this article will be too long).
+This strategy works well, but it has one major drawback: it's complicated to get the SSR to work (for reasons we won't go into here, otherwise this article will be too long).

 ### New implementation

 With the new version of Vite, we've tried another approach: rather than launching a child process, the main process will be in charge of compiling the assets.

-Vite exposes the `createServer` function, which allows us to create a Vite dev server within an existing process.
+Vite exposes a function called `createServer`, which allows us to create a Vite dev server within an existing process.
 And it's possible to configure the Vite server in Middleware mode so that it's integrated with another existing HTTP server.
 In our case, our own: `@adonisjs/http-server`.

 For example, here's an example taken from the Vite documentation, that integrates Vite within an Express server, so you can have an idea of what it looks like: